svecile/BadUSB_Notes/README.md

 The exploitability subscore was lower at only 3.4/10 and this is mainly due to the fact that the access vector is local meaning you need physical access to the device (to plug in the usb).
 The access complexity was medium and i would attribute this to the fact that you do need to know some stuff about your target system first before deploying the attack.
 Things you would need to know would be the operating system definitly since different operating systems have different keys for different things such as windows having the windows key.
 Also different operating systems require different sequences of keystrokes to access different areas of the computer such as windows key + r opens the run dialog on windows systems but wouldnt do that on Linux of Mac OS X. Finally, the exploit requires no authentication to work and this is why it is so devistating.
 The trust by default characteristic employed by computers on HID devices is the voulnerability that this attack exploits making it require no authentication.
 However, i would like to note that the most devistating attacks (except USB Killer) do require the device to be unlocked although several still do not.
 So i would say that while the exploit, being that computers just trust the usb by default requires no authentication but, many of the attacks that can be built ontop of this voulnerability do require the device to be unlocked.

 ## BadUSB Windows Keylogger
 For the demo portion of this presentation i will be showing how this voulnerability can be used to deliver a simple but devistating keylogger to a fully up to date Windows 10 system.
+Before i get into it i would just like to [CosmodiumCS](https://github.com/CosmodiumCS) he is the guy who actually wrote the keylogger code and his [youtube channel](https://www.youtube.com/cosmodiumcs) has a ton of cool stuff i would definitly reccomend checking it out.
+Also [here](https://www.youtube.com/watch?v=uHIZZYFeVJA) is his tutorial i followed for the windows keylogger.
+I however did modify his attack slightly to make it a bit less detectable (more on that later).

 ### Hardware
 For this attack i will be using a [USB rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) which i purchaced from the [Hak5 store](https://shop.hak5.org/) several years ago for about $50.
 I would highly reccomend checking them out as they have some really cool hacking hardware on their site.
 This attack could also be carried out by another BadUSB configuration that is much cheaper but this is just what i had on hand.
 [Here](https://medium.com/@EatonChips/building-a-usb-rubber-ducky-for-7-c851aae30a1d) is a really cool tutorial that shows you how to make a BadUSB out of a $7 Arduino usb microcontroller.
 I have not actually tried this yet so i cant say if it works but i plan to try it in the future.